Search Documentation

 Codec-specific options

-Each codec has its own options object (h264, h265, vp9, av1) that you pass on a video variant to override quality-tier defaults.
-See the Presets API reference for the full VideoSettings schema.
+Each codec has its own options object (h264, h265, vp9, av1) that you set on a video variant in a job’s output spec to override quality-tier defaults.
+See the Jobs API reference for the full VideoVariant schema.
+(Presets use the flat VideoSettings fields instead — crf, profile, encoder_preset, tune, keyint, and so on — not these nested per-codec objects.)

 Default encoder settings by quality tier